Is AI Taking Your Job? A 5-Step Income Protection Plan

 When a senior programmer uses AI to write boilerplate code, they're 2x faster at the routine parts.
 But their judgment—which AI can't replicate—becomes even more valuable.

-In plain language: if you're experienced, AI makes you worth more.
-If you're just starting, it makes your job obsolete.
+In plain language: if you're experienced or AI-skilled, AI makes you worth more.
+If you're just starting with neither, it makes your job disappear from the listings.

 Who Actually Benefits From AI (Spoiler: Not Struggling Entry-Level Workers)